 There are several reasons to rent a dumpster.
 Perhaps you are doing some remodeling and want to clean out old building materials and debris.
 Maybe it’s time to clear out your attic or garage so it’s actually a usable space.
 Waste and recycling are a very important part of our society and it is regulated now.
 Similarly, a dumpster isn’t just a big clunky metal box you throw junk into.
-It’s a piece of equipment used to dispose of potentially harmful materials and is also regulated.
+It’s a piece of equipment that you use to dispose of potentially harmful materials.
+And the state regulates dumpsters.
 While mass.gov covers everything you can possible want to know about waste, recycling, and renting dumpsters, here are the key points you should be aware of.

 Massachusetts Dumpster Laws